Order by phone:

 1. Stick with the same provider or switch to another?

-You'll have access to different broadband services depending on your address, so it's important to check which providers are available for your new home.
+You could have access to different broadband services depending on your address, so it's important to check which providers are available for your new home.

 You might discover that your current provider doesn't serve your new home, or you may be able to get a better deal than you have now if you get a new contract.